rynereger/rtd-tutorial/docs/source/index.rst

 and offers a *simple* and *intuitive* API.

-Check out the :doc:`Solar Siting Tool Methodology` section for further information, including how to :ref:`User Guide` the project.
+Check out the :doc:`Solar Siting Tool Methodology` section for further information, including how to :ref:`Overview` the project.

 Lumache has its documentation hosted on Read the Docs.